neverstopbuilding/dropblog/README.md

 Be sure to restart spring if you update the variables locally.
 And for loading them to heroku:

     figaro heroku:set -e production

+### Development

+- Clone the repository
+- `bundle install`
+- Ensure postgres is installed
+- Create a new user `sudo -u postgres createuser --interactive`
+- `sudo -i -u postgres` to log in to the postgress user, then `psql` to create a db terminal
+- `ALTER USER "dropblog" WITH PASSWORD 'secret';`
+- Then run `rake db:create`
+- And `rake db:migrate`